gauthamvasan/blog/_posts/Musings/2019-03-07-charmolypi-saudade-maalai-neram.md

 </div>
 </div>

-<p align="justify"> This word is starting to grow on me :) The following threads (not an exhaustive list) can be categorized under Saudade: </p>
+<p align="justify"> This word is starting to grow on me :) "Saudade is a deep emotional state of nostalgic or profound melancholic longing for an absent something or someone that one loves.
+Moreover, it often carries a repressed knowledge that the object of longing might never return" [sic].
+To me (in this context), the faded, yet golden memories of youth is what Saudade is all about.
+It's finally sinking in that my friends and I are chasing different things in life and that our paths may not overlap as much as it used to.
+The following threads (not an exhaustive list) can be categorized under Saudade: </p>
 <ul>
     <li> my longing for things past </li>
     <li> my gratitude for all the experiences (good and bad) that've made me who I am today </li>